kaiyi27/tp/docs/UserGuide.md

 **Constraints:**
 * The relationship field can only be `client` or `partner`.
-* Names can only consist of alphanumeric characters
+* Names can only consist of alphanumeric characters, regarding names that include special characters such as `s/o`, unfortunately it is currently not allowed.
+However, it is one of our considerations in our future [planned enhancements](#planned-enhancements)  and for now, a current workaround would be directly using "son of" or "so" instead.
 * Phone numbers can start with an optional + sign followed by the country code then followed by the compulsory phone number, example :`p/+6590011040` or `p/90011040`
 * Email has to be of the format local-part@domain